Low-floor bus

 A low-floor bus is a bus or trolleybus that has no steps between the ground and the floor of the bus at one or more entrances, and low floor for part or all of the passenger cabin.
 A bus with a partial low floor may also be referred to as a low-entry bus or seldom a flat-floor bus in some locations.

 Low floor refers to a bus deck that is accessible from the sidewalk with only a single step with a small height difference, caused solely by the difference between the bus deck and sidewalk.
 This is distinct from high-floor, a bus deck design that requires climbing one or more steps (now known as step entrance) to access the interior floor that is placed at a higher height.
 Being low-floor improves the accessibility of the bus for the public, particularly the elderly and people with disabilities, including those using wheelchairs and walkers.
-Almost all are rear-engine, rear-wheel-drive layout with no drive shaft.
+Almost all are rear-engine, rear-wheel-drive layout.